Alverd02/Collective-Phenomena-and-Phase-Transition/README.md

 Where J is the interaction with first neighbors, h is an external magnetic field, $$S_i$$ and $$S_j$$ are the spins of the particle i and j and N is the number of particlesS.
 In this case I will work with  h = 0 and J > 0 (ferromagnetic interaction).

+The study is centered in the mark of the canonical collectivity that has the partitional function:

+$$Z=\sum_ie^{\frac{E_i}{KbT}}$$

-Given a temperature T the system will evolve with the distribution $e^{\frac{H}{KbT}}$ in order to minimize the energy.
-We will change a single spin direction of the system and compute the energy before and after the change.
-If
+Given a temperature T the system will evolve in order to minimize the energy.
+We will be using the Metropolis algorithm, a single spin direction of the system will be chnaged and accepted or rejected depending of